briwilcox/briwilcox/README.md

 **Experiments in open source knowledge**

 The "Useful" series is a set of MIT licensed articles and collections of helpful links I am putting together.
-They all go from beginner content, to advanced, to expert level content with the goal of being able to understand a topic at a deep level by the end.
+They all go from beginner content, to advanced, to expert level content with the goal of being able to understand a topic at a deep level from a cold start.
 They are also an experiment in crowd sourcing knowledge.

-Some topics so far include
+Topics (more soon):
 - [Useful Product Management](https://github.com/briwilcox/UsefulProductManagement)
 - [Useful Cryptocurrency](https://github.com/briwilcox/UsefulCryptocurrency)
 - [Useful Payments](https://github.com/briwilcox/UsefulPayments)